najeeb-rifaat/react-seed/README.md

 **Features:**
 - CI/CD pipe ready
 - Pure react app (no CRA magic)
-- Lints for code / style / config
+- Lints for code / style / flow
 - Testable structure and coverage
 - Extensible and no ejection shit